PSBP-Library/psbp-library.github.io/index.md

 Think about it as explaining to `Scala` what computing is all about.

-Members of internal specification `trait`'s are referred to as *computing capabilities*.
+Members of internal specification `trait`'s are referred to as *computing ingredients*.

-A `val` that is defined in terms of computing capabilities is referred to as a *computation*.
+A `val` that is defined in terms of computing ingredients is referred to as a *computation*.

 A computation has a *descriptive* nature, in fact it would be more appropriate to refer to it as a *computation description*.

-In a way a computation is a generalization of an *expression*.
+In a way a computation, is a generalized descriptive version of an *expression*.

+In a way computing, performing a computation, is a generalized descriptive version of *evaluating an expression*.

-An expression of type `Y` evaluates to a *result* of type `Y`
+Evaluating an expression of type `C[Y]` yields *result* of type `Y`.

-A computation of type `C[Y]` *describes* computing a result of type `Y`.
+A computation *describes* evaluating an expression of type `Y` yielding a result of type `Y`.

 A computation may, or may not, *describe* performing side effects along the way.

-## Basic computing capabilities
+## Basic computing ingredients

-The *basic* computing capabilities are
+The *basic* computing ingredients are

 - *resulting*
 - *binding*

-computing capabilities have an *operational* nature.
+Computing ingredients, just like the corresponding expression evaluation ingredients have an *operational* nature.

-Computing is about *executing computations*

-Computing generalizes *evaluation* which is about *evaluating expressions*.
+They are also *pointful*.

 ## `Resulting`